-Scholastica is rolling out a website template designed specifically for academic journals that is desktop and mobile-friendly.
+Scholastica’s open access publishing platform now features a website template designed specifically for academic journals that is desktop and mobile-friendly.
 You choose the images, colors, layout, and branding for your website, and even a custom domain.
 You can sign up for a demo here - read on for full details!

 What options do scholarly journals currently have for great website hosting and design?
 The way we see it, not too many.
 Journals can either: